The Monk by the Sea: Contemporary reception

 The painting was exhibited in its current form at the Berlin Academy in October 1810, to much controversy and criticism.
 The composition notably lacks a repoussoir—a framing device that leads the viewer's gaze into the image.
 Rather, the emptiness of the foreground is overwhelming.
-It is commonly argued that a viewer of this painting has difficulty relating himself to the picture's space.
+It is commonly argued[By who] that a viewer of this painting has difficulty relating himself to the picture's space.
 One cannot mentally "penetrate" the image: Friedrich has created an unbridgeable gap between the monk and the viewer.
 The monk is cut off from us spatially and existentially, and there are no traditional landscape elements that might soften the effect—only a cold sky and a flat foreground, void of greenery, and a dark sea, reduced to a narrow band on which no vessels sail.
-Friedrich has compressed space in a manner anticipating abstract art; The Monk by the Sea has been described as "perhaps the first 'abstract' painting in a very modern sense".
+Friedrich has compressed space in a manner anticipating abstract art; The Monk by the Sea has been described as "perhaps the first 'abstract' painting in a very modern sense."